MetPX/sarracenia/doc/deployment_2018.rst

 - HPC mirroring use case deployment will be completed.

 - The Permanent File Depot (PFD) use case will be deployed.
 Currently, this is used to cover a short time horizon.
 One can extend it arbitrarily into the past by persisting the time-based tree to nearline storage.
 In development since 2016, gradually progressing.
-FIXME?

 - Improve deployment consistency: The changes in 2017 were confusing for the expert analysts, as significant changes in details occurred across versions.